propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.5.16 - 2021-07-06 =
+* Store a concatenated address for properties and contacts and use that in backend searches, instead of doing 6 individual query JOINs on each individual address field.
+Should reduce search query times by 75%+, especially on larger datasets
+* Corrected Property Hive Only mode being used when White Label add on active

 = 1.5.15 - 2021-06-28 =
 * Ensure 'Features' tab isn't shown in Elementor Tabbed Details widget when no features exist